andreignatius/fin-eng-cpp/README.md

 - Error Handling: Robust error handling for data processing and pricing calculations.
 - Logging: output runtime results and warnings in a log file for review
 - Version control: using GitHub and following industry best practice (e.g. branch out, pull request, review, merge)
+- Python integration **(Part 2)**
+  - creating and optimizing appropriate portfolio in python
+  - input and output of python are in .csv
 - Various C++ techniques, including but not limited to:
   - Polymorphism
   - Operator overload